 Test to Release only applies to England.
 Scotland, Wales and Northern Ireland, as devolved nations, will make their own arrangements.

 Do I need to isolate after my trip abroad?

 If you are returning to England from one of the government’s travel corridor countries you do not need to isolate.
 To find out if you are travelling from a travel corridor country, please check the list on gov.uk.
 It changes frequently and without notice, so check it immediately before you travel.

-Our courier partners will be operating on a reduced service over the upcoming Easter bank holiday weekend, so please bear this in mind when booking a test for delivery or collection during this time.
-The service will resume as normal from Tuesday 6th April 2021 onwards.
+Our courier partners will be operating on a reduced service over the upcoming May Bank holiday dates, so please bear this in mind when booking a test for delivery or collection during this time.

 For any urgent enquiries or to arrange a courier over the bank holiday day, you must request this through our call centre prior to the bank holiday weekend on 0330 390 4586.

 Our Call centre will be operating between 08.00 – 16:30 on Monday 3rd May, and on Monday 31st May.
 The collection booking line will also be closed on both of these days.

 We also have a drop-off point where you can drop off your completed tests between the hours of 7am-7pm Monday-Sunday even over the bank holiday weekend, samples are collected regularly throughout the day and delivered straight to our lab.